Active Design, Physical Activity and Health

 Premature mortality

-The rate of people who die before age 65 can indicate the overall health of a population.
+Deaths before age 65.
+This can indicate the overall health of a population.

 Perception of neighborhood safety